 April 22, 2014 (ADDIS ABABA) – South Sudanese rebels loyal to the former vice-president, Riek Machar, said their forces are on a rescue mission to Bor town, the capital of Jonglei state, which was the scene of the recent massacre of women and children from the Nuer ethnic group at a United Nations base.

-- South Sudan rebels in the bushes of Jonglei state January 31, 2014 (Reuters/Goran Tomasevic)
+- South Sudanese rebels pictured in Jonglei state on 31 January 2014 (Photo: Reuters/Goran Tomasevic)

 The rebels’ military spokesperson, Brig Gen Lul Ruach Koang, revealed that the opposition forces under the command of Gen Simon Gatwech Dual were moving with high speed towards Bor town, and have already overrun and captured many towns, including the administrative headquarters of Duk county, north of Bor.